Unary Operator in Java: Types, Examples

 • Post-decrement unary operator (Postfix)

-When we write – – operator before a variable, it is called pre decrement or prefix.
-In pre-decrement, the decrement is done first and then returns a new decremented value.
+When we write the -- operator before a variable, it is called pre-decrement or prefix decrement in Java.
+In pre-decrement, the value of the variable is decreased first and then the new decremented value is returned..

-In other words, the prefix operator first subtracts 1 to the value of a variable, and then the result is stored in the left-hand side variable.
-The general syntax of using pre decrement operator is as:
+In other words, the prefix operator first subtracts 1 from the value of a variable, and then the result is stored in the left-hand side variable.
+The general syntax of using the pre-decrement operator is:

 Let us consider a simple example program based on pre-decrement operator in Java.